elidavidsia/Physics-Lab/docs/1 Physics/6 Statistics/Problem_1.md

 The insights gained from simulation deepen our understanding of this powerful theorem and reinforce its practical significance across science, industry, and data-driven decision-making.

 <br>

-Would you like the accompanying Python code as a standalone script or embedded in a Jupyter Notebook next?